sg-crest A Singapore Government Agency Website

 Applicant Tracking Systems (ATS), Zoom interviews and SG United Skills Programmes were her new buzzwords.

-To give her resume a makeover, Janice took part in a bite-sized MAXIMUS workshop where an in-house trainer, Azizah Ishak, taught participants how to craft a more compelling narrative to convince employers and ATS alike of what they can offer.
+To give her resume a makeover, Janice took part in a bite-sized AKG workshop where an in-house trainer, Azizah Ishak, taught participants how to craft a more compelling narrative to convince employers and ATS alike of what they can offer.

 Thankfully for Janice, it only took two weeks of intensive effort before a possible role came up.